wp-plugins/simple-pull-quote/readme.txt

 = How do I update the look of the pull quotes? =

-To change the look of your pull quotes, simply edit the CSS file included in the plugin installation folders at "wp-content/plugins/simple-pull-quote/css/simple-pull-quote.css".
-Style the pull quotes with the CSS class of “simplePullQuote”.
+To change the look of your pull quotes, open your theme's "style.css" file and create a CSS class called "simplePullQuotes".
+Edit this class according to your tastes.  **IMPORTANT:** Make sure your theme's "wp_head()" function comes before your theme's stylesheet or else this method won't work.

 = Versions =